 The STEM pathway allows students to pursue their interests in areas of science, technology, engineering and math.
 The Pathway includes courses through Project Lead The Way (PLTW), as well as the University of Kentucky Engineering program.
-Students may take the STEM Pathway courses in any grade, but the suggested course progression below is based upon when students may meet prerequisites for the each course.
-It is strongly recommended that students take AP Chemistry and AP Computer Science A in support of the STEM Pathway as well.
+Students may take courses in any grade, but the course progression below is recommended.
+Ideally students should be in Geometry in 9th grade to pursue the STEM pathway, however student may take Algebra I and Geometry in 9th or Geometry and Algebra II in 10th to get on track.
+AP Chemistry and AP Computer Science A are highly recommended.